 Creamy, smooth, full of butter, and rich potato flavor.
 There are just some things that you need to do right, and southern mashed potatoes are one of those things.

-This classic Thanksgiving staple but also a favorite year around, and is easy to make with only a couple of ingredients so lets get cooking!
+This classic Thanksgiving staple but also a favorite year-round, and is easy to make with only a couple of ingredients so let's get cooking!

 - Sour Cream